L-O-G-A-N/l-o-g-a-n.github.io/README.md

 8. then go to [jsfuck.com](https://jsfuck.com/) then turn off eval source and paste the code you got from the last step into the text box then press encode.

      ![step 8](https://i.imgur.com/8XT8NSU.png)
-9. Take the code generated which should look something like the photo below and replace the string that looks alike that has a few empty lines inbetween (SEE PHOTO)
+9. Take the code generated which should look something like the photo below and replace the string that looks alike that has a few empty lines inbetween (SEE PHOTO).
+ALSO MAKE SURE THAT THERE IS A ; AT THE END OR IT WONT WORK!

      ![step 9](https://i.imgur.com/PdETzoN.png)